This post may contain affiliate links. Read the full disclosure here.

 6 – Temperature fluctuations

 In my experience, plants either don’t seem to give a shit about drafts, or they die as soon as you open one door.

 If you want to keep plants by outside doors, then research ones that don’t mind drafts.
 Yuccas are great for patio doors because they don’t mind the cold but they need a lot of light.

 Tropical plants aren’t overly fond of cold weather, but combat this by slowing way down on new leaves and things and just concentrating on not dying.
 Houseplants can do ok in cooler temperatures as long they have enough light.

-Oh, and it’s not as easy as just turning up the radiator either – plants that re too near to heat sources can dehydrate and drop leaves.
+Oh, and it’s not as easy as just turning up the radiator either – plants that are too near to heat sources can dehydrate and drop leaves.
 Tis a minefield.

 7 – Low humidity

 I’m ‘lucky’ in that I have a fairly damp house.
-We run a dehumidifier in winter to prevent mould, and the levels don’t get much lower than 50%.
+We run a dehumidifier in winter to prevent mould, but the levels don’t get much lower than 50%.